AC82 University-Named Chairs (Formerly HR82)

 The designated title is ( name of benefactor ), University Chair in ( field ).

 To provide distinguished scholars the opportunity to continue and further the scholar's contributions to teaching, research, and public service through the provision of salary and supplementary funds.
 The supplementary funds are to be used for, but are not restricted to, such areas as graduate assistant stipends, secretarial assistance, course development, and travel expenses.
 In addition, the University-named chair evidences the benefactor's long-term commitment to the support of scholarly activity within the context of the University.

-The holder shall be a full-time member of the University faculty with the academic rank of professor, senior scientist, or librarian.
+The holder shall be a full-time member of the University faculty with the academic rank of professor, research professor, or librarian.
 The term of the appointment shall be determined by the Executive Vice President and Provost of the University upon recommendation of the dean of the appropriate college, consistent with the conditions of the grant.